What is an EICR?

 If a private landlord does not obtain a satisfactory electrical installation safety, report their property as set out in the regulations.
 Or you do not undertake the required remedial work or further investigation within the necessary timeframe.

 The local council must serve a remedial notice giving the landlord 28 days to act.

-If the landlord does not act, the council can instruct an authorised person to do the required remedial work with the consent of the tenant.
+If the landlord does not act, the council can instruct an authorised person to do the required remedial work with the tenant’s consent.

 The council can recover reasonable costs of the work from the landlord.